SCHOOL NUTRITIONAL INFORMATION

 Breakfast: Breakfast Pizza

-Breakfast: Sausage Gravy/Biscuit
+Breakfast: Sausage Gravy-Biscuit

-Lunch: March 2024, Macaroni and Cheese, Smokies, Seasoned Peas, Mixed Fruit
+Lunch: Macaroni-Cheese, Smokies-Cornbread, Seasoned Peas, Mixed Fruit

 Lunch: Cook’s Choice